opencog/learn/README.md

 language.
 The word "chair" is not so much a "symbol" as it is a bridge between these complex networks.
-Reasoning can be done "sub-symbolically", on the network of relationship; the result of reasoning can be articulated verbally, adhereing to the rules of grammer.
+Reasoning can be done "sub-symbolically", on the network of relationship; the result of reasoning can be articulated verbally, adhereing to the rules of grammar.
 Reasoning itself is not (inherently) logical; rather, reasoning is powered by a set of "valid" manipulations applied to the network, the validity of which is also learned and encoded in a complex network.
 Thus, the goal of this